pimalaya/himalaya/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -a, --account <STRING>    Name of the config file to use
+    -a, --account <STRING>    Name of the account to use -o, --output <STRING>     Format of the output to print [default: text]  [possible values: text, json]

 SUBCOMMANDS:
     attachments    Downloads all attachments from an email